dafer45/TBTK/doc/Manual.md

 If you are interested in these quantities, do not hesitate to contact kristofer.bjornson@physics.uu.se to get further details or to request a speedy update about one or several of these Properties.

 @page Properties Properties
+@link TBTK::Property::AbstractProperty See more details about the Properties in the API@endlink

 # Properties and meta data {#PropertiesAndMetaData}
 When calculating physical properties it is common to store the result in an arrays.
 The density at (x,y) for a two-dimensional grid with dimensions (SIZE_X, SIZE_Y) can for example be stored as the array element *density[SIZE_Y*x +y]*.